easy-physi/phyblog/CODE_OF_CONDUCT.md

 Sometimes, participants violating the Code of Conduct are unaware that their behavior is harmful, and an open conversation clears things up to move forward.
 However, if a participant continues with the behavior, the Easy-Physi team may take any action they deem appropriate, up to and including expulsion from all Easy-Physi spaces and identification of the participant as a harasser to other Easy-Physi members or the general public.

 ---
 This statement is licensed under a [Creative Commons license](https://creativecommons.org/licenses/by-sa/4.0/).
+This code of conduct has been borrowed from the wonderful [p5js.org](https://github.com/processing/p5.js/blob/3750996/CODE_OF_CONDUCT.md) project and slightly modified wherever needed to suit the purposes of this project.
 Please feel free to share and remix with attribution.